Getting Started¶

 interface, a good starting point is the SonifyingData1D.ipynb

-notebook. demonstrating various method of representing a single 1D dataset sonically, using a single Object
+Notebook.
+This demonstrates various methods of representing a single 1D dataset sonically, using a single Object

 -type source representation.
 The code and instruction cells provide a step-by-step gude to setting up, rendering and saving a sonification with Strauss.